FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 # Miscellaneous
 ## Notices

-1. To You.

-Except as otherwise set forth herein, notices made by Us to You under this Agreement that affect You (e.g., updates services offer and description etc.) will generally be posted on the FIWARE Lab Site.
+**To You** - Except as otherwise set forth herein, notices made by Us to You under this Agreement that affect You (e.g., updates services offer and description etc.) will generally be posted on the FIWARE Lab Site.
 Notices made by Us under this Agreement for You specifically (e.g., notices of breach and/or suspension) will be provided to You via (a) the email address provided to Us during creation of Your account for the FIWARE Lab Services or in any updated email address You provide to Us in accordance with standard account information update procedures We may provide from time to time and/or (b) through any other mean We consider appropriate.
 It is Your responsibility to keep Your email address current and You will be deemed to have received any email sent to any such email address, upon Our sending of the email, whether or not You actually receive the email.

-1. To Us.

-For notices made by You to Us under this Agreement and for questions regarding this Agreement or the FIWARE Lab Services, You may contact Us through the FIWARE Lab Site at the Contact Us section.
+**To Us** - For notices made by You to Us under This Agreement and for questions regarding this Agreement or the FIWARE Lab Services, You may contact Us through the FIWARE Lab Site at the Contact Us section.

 ## Relationship